Personal Development, Business, Finance, and Investing for Everyone

-The question is, why most of the Filipinos, have the urge to work abroad?
-I admit even myself was craving for it before, but I think, God has the reason and a better plan for why I am still working here in the Philippines.
+The question is, why most Filipinos have the urge to work abroad?
+I admit that even I was craving for it before, but God has the reason and a better plan for why I am still working here in the Philippines.
 Every overseas Filipino worker has a reason for leaving our beloved country.

 So, how can an OFW effectively save their own hard-earned money?
 Here are some practical tips: